-In January 2015, there were 2,090 3 year olds benefitting from funded early education in Kingston upon Thames.
-A large proportion were accessing provision in private and voluntary providers (49.2%), with a small proportion attending independent schools (4.0%) and the remainder (46.7%) accessing early education funding in maintained nursery and statefunded primary schools.
+In January 2015 there were 2,780 three year olds benefitting from funded early education in the borough.
+The majority were accessing provision in private and voluntary settings, with a lesser proportion in maintained nursery and state-funded primary schools and a smaller number in independent schools.

-According to the DfE publication 'Provision for children under 5, January 2015', 88% of 3 year olds in Kingston were accessing some form of early education funding.
-This is below the national average for January 2015 (94%), but above the London average of 85.0%.
-A time series of 3 year olds benefitting from funded early education places shows that the percentage in Kingston has fluctuated between 93% and 88% in the five years from 2011 to 2015.
+According to the DfE publication 'Provision for children under 5 Jan 2015', 95% of 3 year olds in Richmond were accessing some form of early education funding.
+This is slightly above the national average for January 2015 and 10 percentage points above the London average.
+A time series of 3 year olds benefitting from funded early education places shows that the percentage in Richmond has fluctuated between 91% and 96% in the five years from 2011 to 2015.